DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMemberNetherIslandPlayerQuestsQuestData.md

 NewSkyBlockProfileMemberNetherIslandPlayerQuestsQuestDataWithDefaults instantiates a new SkyBlockProfileMemberNetherIslandPlayerQuestsQuestData object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetBoss

+`func (o *SkyBlockProfileMemberNetherIslandPlayerQuestsQuestData) GetBoss() SkyBlockProfileMemberNetherIslandPlayerQuestsQuestDataQuest`

+GetBoss returns the Boss field if non-nil, zero value otherwise.

+### GetBossOk

+`func (o *SkyBlockProfileMemberNetherIslandPlayerQuestsQuestData) GetBossOk() (*SkyBlockProfileMemberNetherIslandPlayerQuestsQuestDataQuest, bool)`

+GetBossOk returns a tuple with the Boss field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBoss

+`func (o *SkyBlockProfileMemberNetherIslandPlayerQuestsQuestData) SetBoss(v SkyBlockProfileMemberNetherIslandPlayerQuestsQuestDataQuest)`

+SetBoss sets Boss field to given value.

+### HasBoss

+`func (o *SkyBlockProfileMemberNetherIslandPlayerQuestsQuestData) HasBoss() bool`

+HasBoss returns a boolean if a field has been set.

 ### GetDojo